SeanCooke/MP2/README.md

 * Does using HTTPS prevent hackers from knowing which web site a user is browsing?

 > Using HTTPS does not prevent hackers from knowing which web site a user is browsing.
 The IP Address of the web site a user is browsing can be determined from the IP Header.
-The web site a user is browsing can be determined using a nslookup using the IP Address.
+The web site a user is browsing can be determined using a nslookup on the IP Address.